KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ### OOTF

-Resulting linear scene light values shall be display mapped according to Rec.
-2100:
+Resulting linear scene light values shall be display mapped according to the parameter `Reference PQ OOTF` of ITU BT.2100
-The opto-optical reference transform shall be applied, the reference transform compatible with both SDR and HDR displays is described in Rec.
-2390 with the use of range extension and gamma values.
+The opto-optical reference transform shall be applied, the reference transform compatible with both SDR and HDR displays is described in ITU BT.2390 with the use of range extension and gamma values.

-E′ = G709[E] = pow(1.099 (rangeExtension E), 0.45) – 0.099 for 1 > E > 0.0003024
+E′ = G709[E] = pow(1.099 (rangeExtension * E), 0.45) – 0.099 for 1 > E > 0.0003024
-               267.84 E for 0.0003024 ≥ E ≥ 0
+               267.84 * E for 0.0003024 ≥ E ≥ 0
-FD = G1886[E'] = pow(100 E′, gamma
+FD = G1886[E'] = pow(100 E′, gamma)

+E is the linear scene light value.

 Where the rangeExtension and gamma values can be set by this extension for HDR and SDR display outputs.
 * For HDR output,  a range extension value of 59.5208 and gamma of 2.4 is suggested, these values can be changed according to artistic intent.
+Some game engines are known to use a value of 2.8 for HDR gamma.

 * For SDR output,  a range extension value of 46.42 and gamma of 2.4 is suggested, these values can be changed according to artistic intent.

+**Implementation Notes**

+Pseudocode for BT.2100 reference OOTF

+BT_2100_OOTF(color, rangeExponent, gamma) {
+    if (color <= 0.0003024) {
+        nonlinear = 267.84 * color;
+    else {
+        nonlinear = 1.099 * pow(rangeExponent * color, 0.45) - 0.099;
+    }
+    return 100 * pow(nonlinear, gamma);
+}

+Where this is calculated per RGB component, note that the color value in this equation must be in range 0.0 - 1.0 It may be estimated that the display will not have the ability to output dark levels in the region of 0.0003024 in which case implementations may ignore that condition and use the same operator for the whole range 0.0 - 1.0

-### EOTF
+### OETF

 After the OOTF is applied the OETF shall be applied, this will yield a non linear output-signal in the range [0.0 - 1.0] that is stored in the display buffer.
+This shall be done according to the parameter `Reference PQ OETF`of ITU BT.2100

+Where the resulting non-linear signal (R,G,B) in the range [0:1] = ((C1 + C2 * pow(FD / 10000, m1)) / (1 + C3 * pow(FD / 10000, m1))  ^ m2

+FD from the OOTF and
+m1 = 2610/16384 = 0.1593017578125
+m2 = 2523/4096 * 128 = 78.84375
+c1 = 3424/4096 =0.8359375 = c3 − c2 + 1
+c2 = 2413/4096 * 32 = 18.8515625
+c3 = 2392/4096 * 32 = 18.6875

 ### Parameters